 Most of the shore is covered in seaweeds.
 There’s a nice sandbar at one end of the island, where the water is a cool blue.
 But the sand is peppered with mossy stones and the water is perpetually low.

-As I said on our trip in Malalison Island and Seco Island last 2016, I think Seco Island’s charm is its remoteness.
+I think Seco Island’s charm is its remoteness.
 It’s 2 hours away from Malalison Island in Culasi or the jump-off point in Tibiao.
 Getting here can also be a challenge.
 We were temporarily held back by a sea storm on the way, so we arrived an hour later than expected.

 I appreciated how we saw dolphins and bioluminescence during our boat travel, that’s what I’ll remember most about Seco Island.